App Enhancement - Microsoft Intune

-Use no-code integration to integrate the Microsoft Intune policies and the Microsoft Authentication Library into your mobile app.
-You can optionally configure an additional sub-step to add a secure microtunnel to the app.
+Use the Microsoft service to protect data by adding Intune policies and the Microsoft Authentication Library to a mobile app without writing code.
+You can optionally configure an additional Blue Cedar Connect for standards-based IKEv2 gateways to add in-app VPN functionality to the app.

 Microsoft Intune subscription